Call Center Leader Job Interview Questions

 Operations and Team Management

-Response Tip: Discuss your experience with managing key metrics like Average Handle Time (AHT) and First Call Resolution (FCR).
+Response Tip: Discuss your experience with call center productivity metrics like Average Handle Time (AHT) and First Call Resolution (FCR).
 How have your leadership and coaching improved these metrics?

 Response Tip: Have an example of how you successfully resolved a conflict within your team.
 This could involve balancing customer needs with team dynamics or resolving internal team disputes.